Updated 2025-02-22

 Here are other important details about routing of IPv6 traffic:

-• Dynamic routing gateway (DRG): For access to your on-premises network or other networks outside the region (using remote peering).
+• Dynamic routing gateway (DRG): For access to an on-premises network or other networks outside the region (using remote peering).
 Both Oracle Cloud Infrastructure FastConnect and Site-to-Site VPN support IPv6 traffic.
 For more details about IPv6 configuration, see the upcoming sections.

 • Internet gateway: For access to the internet.

-• Local peering gateway: For connecting two VCNs in the same region so that their resources can communicate using private IP addresses without routing the traffic over the internet or through your on-premises network.
+• Local peering gateway: For connecting two VCNs in the same region so that their resources can communicate using private IP addresses without routing the traffic over the internet or through an on-premises network.

 VCN Route Tables and IPv6

 The VCN's route tables support both IPv4 rules and IPv6 rules that use a DRG, local peering gateway, or internet gateway as the target.
-For example, the route table for a given subnet could have these rules:
+For example, the route table for a particular subnet could have these rules:

 • Rule to route traffic that matches a certain IPv4 CIDR to the VCN's attached DRG